S-Stephen/sms67-rota/test/integration/controllers/README.md

 __Bearer__ authorization has been activated for the test environment.

-Two level of access are available:
+Two level of access are available (loaded via the passport elements in fixtures/travis.json):

 * 'Bearer goldenticket' - mapped to a user with management privileges
 * 'Bearer silverticket' - mapped to a user with regular privileges